-The Investment Manager appointed by the Company is GVQIM.
+The Investment Manager appointed by the Company is GVQ Investment Management Limited ("GVQIM").
 Established in 2002, the public equity team of GVQIM, formerly of SVGIM, was one of the first in the UK to invest in publicly traded equities using private equity techniques.
 The team consists of a number of investment professionals who combine a number of complementary skill sets, including corporate finance, traditional fund management, research and private equity disciplines.
 In addition, GVQIM makes use of a panel of industrial advisers and other external due diligence providers.
-GVQIM currently has funds under management of more than £700m.
+GVQIM currently has funds under management of approximately £480m.